❤️🔥How to Create a header line that appears when a user scrolls using HTML, CSS, and JavaScript

 We add an event listener for the

-value is 50 pixels or less, we hide the header line by setting thetransform
+scrollYvalue is 50 pixels or less, we hide the header line by setting thetransformproperty back totranslateY(-100%).

 Last updated